hrimfisk/hrimfisk.github.io/experience/_posts/2024-07-24-space-base.md

 <h3>Gameplay:</h3>
 * Players start by constructing buildings that provide power, housing, food, or extract resources
-* Providing power to Needs-based buildings that are turned on add progress to objectives
+* Provide power to Needs-based buildings that are turned on add progress to objectives
-* The player wins when Bounty Hunters all objectives are completed, and may continue or end the game
+* Develop your base as you satisfy the needs of your colony and complete objectives

 <div class="dont-print">
     <p>